AM-WD/LinkMobility/docs/index.md

 The available channels are SMS, RCS and WhatsApp Business.

+Here you can find the API documentation: https://developer.linkmobility.eu/

 ## NuGet packages

 Here is an overview of the latest package.